How to ask good questions (for a magazine interview)

 Both approaches result in a boring experience for the person being interviewed and a boring read for the audience.
 It’s why (among other reasons), even though someone asking to interview you is a great honor, many people who are often interviewed come to dread it.

 We spend a couple hours (at least) researching our guests, their work, industry, history, culture, clients, Tweets, etc. before we interview them.
-Find and read all the interviews they’ve already done.
-Read what Wikipedia has to say.
-Read whatever they’ve written themselves.
-Do everything short of stalking them at their local grocery store.
+We find and read all the interviews they’ve already done.
+We read what Wikipedia has to say.
+We read whatever they’ve written themselves.
+We do everything short of stalking them at their local grocery store.

-Get as much context as you can and then think about what you still want to know.
+When beginning to write your questions, write down every question you have about your guest.
+As you research, eliminate the questions you find answers to.
+Get as much information as you can and then think about what you still want to know.
 This is what helps you ask great questions.
 It also helps you avoid questions they’ve already been asked.
 Eliminating those questions is your goal because 1.
 Your audience can or has already read about it elsewhere 2.
 Your guest has already said all they can say about it (unless of course, the story has developed since those interviews).

 With almost every interview I’ve done, I’m asked a question I could easily answer by linking to another interview or article I wrote.
 I can see why this happens – people know you have an opinion on that subject so they want you to speak about it on their platform, whether or not you’ve already said it before.
 But even if you do want to discuss a topic someone often speaks about, try to find a fresh angle.
 Your guest and audience will thank you for it.